 What is the goal of the campaign?

-Whether you’re looking to gain business leads, create general brand awareness or boost your social media influence, nailing down the campaign’s purpose will be helpful in determining whether marketing collateral, an ad-buy, or a social follower strategy should be incorporated.
+Whether you’re looking to gain business leads, create general brand awareness through content marketing or boost your social media influence, nailing down the campaign’s purpose will be helpful in determining whether marketing collateral, an ad-buy, or a social follower strategy should be incorporated.

 Where is your audience?